zzodo/LIO-SAM/README.md

+# Changes in this fork

+This forked repository is for a personal research work.
+The code changes have been done in purpose of enabling LIO-SAM in KITTI dataset.

+## Changes

+- Parameter changed in config/params.yaml

+Check *history* on the right top corner for detailed modifications.

+---

 # LIO-SAM

 **A real-time lidar-inertial odometry package.
 We strongly recommend the users read this document thoroughly and test the package with the provided dataset first.
 A video of the demonstration of the method can be found on [YouTube](https://www.youtube.com/watch?v=A0H8CoORZJU).**